Salt Basin Dunes

 Access and Directions

-The Salt Basin Dunes are designated day use only and are accessible for visitation 30 minutes before sunrise to 30 minutes after sunset.
+The Salt Basin Dunes are designated day use only and are accessible for visitation beginning at sunrise to 30 minutes after sunset.
 Camping is specifically prohibited.

 The surface of the access road is clay.
 During rainy weather, the road becomes dangerously slippery; it is unsafe to travel when wet.
 The speed limit is 25 miles per hour.
 Watch for livestock on the roadway.

 From the Pine Springs Visitor Center, turn right on Highway 62/180 and drive west for 23 miles.
 At Salt Flat, turn right on FM road 1576.
 Drive north 17 miles then turn right on Wiiliam's Road.
-Travel 7.5 miles east to a set of gates.
-Close the first gate behind you, and lock the second gate behind you.
-Drive one mile further to the parking area.
-Though the old road continues, you must park here and walk the remaining one mile to the dunes.
+Travel 7.5 miles East to the parking area.
+From the trailhead, you will still need to hike about 1 mile.
+Follow the old road that takes you past the old parking lot to the dunes.
 Pay close attention to your route when leaving the dunes.
 Following the wrong road will lead you away from your vehicle and further into the desert.

 Did You Know?